isomerpages/moe-holyinnocentspri/_hips-family/Strategic Thrusts.md

 permalink: /hips-family/STRATEGIC-THRUSTS/
 description: ""
 ---

-## Strategic Thrusts
+## 办校策略重点<br> Strategic Thrusts

-1. Quality Teaching and Learning to nurture Creative Minds
+1.  &nbsp;Quality Teaching and Learning to nurture Creative Minds

-2. Quality Character and Citizenship Education to nurture Caring Hearts
+2.  &nbsp;Quality Character and Citizenship Education to nurture Caring Hearts

-3. Capable and Committed Staff who will lead, care and inspire everyone to realise our Vision
+3.  &nbsp;Capable and Committed Staff who will lead, care and inspire everyone to realise our Vision